Cromewell/ChatBot/README.md

 The bot gets triggered.

 After a command:
 - "timer hh:mm:ss" a timer is set. hh stands for hours, mm for minutes, ss for seconds.
-For example "timer 00:00:10" will ring in 10 seconds
+For example "timer 00:00:10" will ring after 10 seconds